 Hometown: Hampden, Maine

-Graduate: Emotional Impairment and Juvenile Delinquency at Western Michigan University
+Grad: Emotional Impairment and Juvenile Delinquency at Western Michigan University

-Undergraduate: Secondary English Education at the University of Maine
+Undergrad: Secondary English Education at the University of Maine

 What did you do prior to coming to the University of Maine School of Law?

 Mothered two wonderful children; taught social studies and coached mock trial and track at Hampden Academy, a public high school in central Maine; and spent summers raking blueberries, most recently with Haitian and Honduran crews in Hancock County.

 Why did you choose to attend the University of Maine School of Law?

 In 2001, I spent a sabbatical year at Maine Law.
 That experience, especially Professors Zarr’s and Rogoff’s teaching and mentorship, was life-changing.
 I promised myself that some day I would come back.

 What has been most helpful to you in making the adjustment to the life of a Maine Law student?

 - People: Our professors were as engaging and supportive as they were challenging; our teaching assistants were tirelessly helpful and generous; the students I came to know were brilliant, kind, and thoughtful.
 The administration helped me navigate technology, financial aid, and housing.
 And my family’s and friends’ support was inexpressibly important.